Error estimate of a bi-fidelity method for kinetic equations with random parameters and multiple scales: Error estimate of the bi-fidelity modeling for the Boltzmann equation

+where $C_1$, $C_2$ are independent of $\e$ and $N$, and depend on the initial data of the perturbation solutions $\eta$ and $\xi$, which are assumed sufficiently small. \end{theorem} {\textbf{Proof.}} Under the assumption for the collision kernel \eqref{Coll}, with some modification to \cite{LJ-UQ}, it can be derived that if the initial data satisfies \eqref{h-IC}, then at all time $t>0$,

-The proof is given in Appendix A. We would like to remark that we let $\delta$ in the perturbative setting \eqref{PS} to be independent of $\e$, while $\delta=\e$ is enforced in the deterministic analysis \cite{MB15}. { Combined \eqref{h-IC} with \eqref{h-AF} in {\bf Assumption 1}, we actually only need $r=1$.} We carry out the following estimate componentwise for $u^H$ and $u^L$.
+To not distract the reader, we show its proof in Appendix A. We would like to remark that we let $\delta$ in the perturbative setting \eqref{PS} to be independent of $\e$, while $\delta=\e$ is enforced in the deterministic analysis \cite{MB15}. { Combined \eqref{h-IC} with \eqref{h-AF} in {\bf Assumption 1}, we actually only need $r=1$.} We carry out the following estimate componentwise for $u^H$ and $u^L$.
 By \eqref{uH-def} and using the Cauchy-Schwarz inequality for each $i$, one gets

 Since the acoustic equations \eqref{AC-eqn} is a system of linear hyperbolic equations, it is clear by the method of characteristics that if $||\tilde u_i^L(t=0)||_{H_{x}^{s}H_z^r} \leq \xi$ then at all time $t>0$,